001/*

 342 *

-343 * @return {@code true} if this tool should provide multiple versions of
+343 * @return {@code true} if this tool supports the ability to generate a debug

 352